 Multi-photon Fluorescence Microscopy

 Multi-photon fluorescence microscopy is a key technology in biology.
-A noninvasive three-dimensional imaging at submicron scale opened new possibilities in studying of tissues.
+Noninvasive three-dimensional imaging at the submicron scale opened new possibilities in studying tissues.

-The mechanism is based on multi-photon excitation of fluorophores, usually in near infrared wavelength.
+The mechanism is based on multi-photon excitation of fluorophores, usually in near-infrared wavelength.
 Relaxing fluorophore emits a photon in visible range which is detected.
-However the nonlinear character of the process gives few advantages like larger probing depths and in-vivo imaging.
+However, the nonlinear character of the process gives a few advantages like larger probing depths and in-vivo imaging.

-The image brightness and its quality depend on the peak power of laser used for excitation.
-As the peak power is determined by pulse duration, temporal quality and repetition rate, femtosecond lasers become a key tools.
-Precise control of pulse duration and compression of GDD (caused by optical elements inside a microscope path) is essential to achieve shortest pulses at the sample.
+The image brightness and its quality depend on the peak power of the laser used for excitation.
+As the peak power is determined by pulse duration, temporal quality, and repetition rate, femtosecond lasers become a key tool.
+Precise control of pulse duration and compression of GDD (caused by optical elements inside a microscope path) is essential to achieve the shortest pulses at the sample.

 Contact us for a FREE QUOTE, or to obtain more info on specific application-related projects.